gchukura/marylandbrewery/scripts/README-fetch-brewery-logos.md

 The page structure may have changed.
 You can:
 1. Inspect the page source manually
 2. Update the HTML parsing regex patterns in the script
-3. Or manually add logos to Google Sheets
+3. Or manually add logos to Supabase

 ### "Logo not found"

 The brewery might not be listed on the Maryland Beer website, or the name doesn't match.
 You can:
 1. Check the website manually
-2. Add the logo URL directly to Google Sheets
+2. Add the logo URL directly to Supabase
 3. Or download the logo manually and add it to `public/logos/`

 ### "Failed to download"